The Confidence Con: From Avoidance to Action in 3 Steps

 The next time you catch yourself waiting to feel confident:

-2. Connect with your values: "What matters to me in this situation?"
+Connect with your values: "What matters most right now?"

 Follow @ascendperformancepsych for more sport psychology tips.